jjvanzon/JJs-Reference-Architecture/Practices and Principles.md

 Input/output transparency can both help and harm.
 By always passing input as parameters to the method, you take away assumptions about where that data came from, and makes it less hard to adapt when the data comes from elsewhere.
 But by passing input as parameters, you also increase the interface’s awareness of things that should just be implementation details and makes it harder to make the interface that work when implementations change.
 Leaky abstractions are the worst example of this.
 It is an art.
 You cannot apply a single solution to all problems here.

-Interface stability can also be improved by choosing neutral collection types over specific ones, for instance using IList<T> and not Dictionary<Something, Something>.
+Interface stability can also be improved by choosing neutral collection types over specific ones, for instance using `IList<T>` and not `Dictionary<Something, Something>`.
 This can have a small performance trade-off, but does improve interface stability.
 Again: it is a trade off, an art of picking the right tool for the job.

 (Stable abstraction principle is also one of the ‘secondary’ SOLID principles.
-Although, I (Jan-Joost van Zon) personally find anything I can find on the topic vague about whether they mean stability as in ‘does not change much’, or stability as in ‘does not have many bugs’.
+Although, I (JJ van Zon) personally find anything I can find on the topic vague about whether they mean stability as in ‘does not change much’, or stability as in ‘does not have many bugs’.
 I also find things poorly explained, often written in a way that makes me feel you already need to understand the topic in order to understand the explanation, as if the author was just writing it for himself.)

 #### IO Transparency